Appetite: Pharmacology and treatment

 The glycemic index is thought to affect satiety; however a study investigating the effect of satiety found that the glycemic index of foods did not predict effects on satiety and food intake.

 Suppression

 Mechanisms controlling appetite are a potential target for weight loss drugs.
-Appetite control mechanisms seem to strongly counteract undereating, whereas they appear weak to control overeating.
+Appetite control mechanisms seem to strongly counteract undereating, whereas they appear weak at controlling overeating.
 Early anorectics (appetite suppressants) were fenfluramine and phentermine.
 A more recent addition is sibutramine which increases serotonin and noradrenaline levels in the central nervous system, but had to be withdrawn from the market when it was shown to have an adverse cardiovascular risk profile.
 Similarly, the appetite suppressant rimonabant (a cannabinoid receptor antagonist) had to be withdrawn when it was linked with worsening depression and increased risk of suicide.
 Recent reports on recombinant PYY 3-36 suggest that this agent may contribute to weight loss by suppressing appetite.

 Given the epidemic proportions of obesity in the Western world and the fact that it is increasing rapidly in some poorer countries, observers expect developments in this area to snowball in the near future.